 Hello!
-My name's Delyth Jewell and I'm your Plaid Cymru candidate for the constituency of Caerphilly for the 2021 Senedd election.
+My name's Delyth Jewell and I'm your Plaid Cymru candidate for the constituency of Caerphilly.

-I know that many people want to know a little about the candidate before deciding on how to cast their vote, so here you'll find information about who I am and why I decided to stand in this election.
+I know that many people want to know a little about their candidates before deciding on how to cast their vote, so here you'll find information about who I am and why I decided to stand in this election.

 I’ve got deep roots in the Caerphilly area and am proud to call it my home.
 I was born in Caerphilly and grew up in Ystrad Mynach, where I attended Ysgol Gymraeg Bro Allta.